-Cannon Beach obtains water from part of the Ecola Creek watershed located along about 3/4 of a mile upstream from the confluence of the forks.
-The City has taken an active role in managing its watershed, purchasing more than a thousand acres and developing the Ecola Creek Forest Reserve (ECFR) Plan.
-Located approximately one mile from the Pacific Ocean, the ECFR covers approximately 1,040 acres and is owned by the City of Cannon Beach.
+The Cannon Beach watershed is located along the west fork of Elk Creek about 3/4 of a mile upstream from the confluence of the forks.
+The City has taken an active role in managing its watershed, purchasing nearly a thousand acres and developing the Ecola Creek Forest Reserve (ECFR) Plan.
+Located approximately one mile from the Pacific Ocean, the ECFR covers approximately 1,040 acres and is owned by the

+City of Cannon Beach.
 With a maximum elevation of 3,075 feet, the headwaters of the watershed are steep and mountainous.
 Over 95% of the lands in the watershed are managed for industrial timber production, with private land ownership over the last few decades passing from Crown Zellerbach to Willamette Industries, to the Weyerhaeuser Company, and to the Campbell Group, a timber investment firm.
 In 2005, Weyerhaeuser sold a portion of the upper watershed to Stimson Lumber.
 Harvest activity continues on lands adjoining the Reserve.
+The watershed totals 15 acres of old growth and 45 acres of second growth timber which the City owns.
+Located within the watershed are some rather large old growth red cedar.
+The watershed provides some water quality protection of the City water supply which comes from three springs.
+But the City is concerned that logging and spraying of the commercial timber land which surrounds the watershed could seriously affect water quality.